merenlab/anvio/anvio/docs/programs/anvi-gen-fixation-index-matrix.md

 ### Additional Parameters

-While a fixation index is usually betwene 0 and 1, it is possible for an index to be negative (usually because of out-breeding).
+While a fixation index is usually between 0 and 1, it is possible for an index to be negative (usually because of out-breeding).
 By default, anvi'o sets these negative values to 0, but you can choose to keep the negative values with the flag `--keep-negatives`